home-assistant/home-assistant.io/source/_components/camera.generic.markdown

 ## {% linkable_title Examples %}

-In this section you find some real life examples of how to use this sensor.
+In this section you find some real life examples of how to use this camera platform.

 ### {% linkable_title Weather graph from yr.no %}